 The Utility was created to help solve the problem of polluted stormwater and to improve the drainage capability of areas that are susceptible to flooding.
-Reduced open spaces create barriers to rainwater, limiting the ability of water to soak into the ground and recharge our aquifer.
+Impervious areas create barriers to rainwater, limiting the ability of water to soak into the ground and recharge our aquifer.
 Special structures need to be built to drain these areas.

-Fees collected by the Stormwater Utility go toward the planning, construction, operation and maintenance of stormwater management systems in Miami-Dade County – such as canal and drainage improvement projects and secondary drainage systems in unincorporated portions of the County and within certain municipalities.
+Fees collected by the Stormwater Utility go toward the planning, construction, operation and maintenance of stormwater management systems – such as canal and drainage improvement projects and secondary drainage systems - in unincorporated portions of the County and within certain municipalities.

-They also go toward reducing pollution caused by silt, oil, gasoline, fertilizers, pesticides and other litter carried by the stormwater to the drainage systems that have been developed to prevent flooding during heavy rainfall.
-Stormwater drains not only have to remove water from the streets as quickly as possible, but they now also have to deal will all of the contaminants that get picked up along the way.
+They also go toward reducing pollution caused by silt, oil, gasoline, fertilizers, pesticides and other litter carried by the stormwater to the drainage systems and canals that have been developed to prevent flooding during heavy rainfall.
+Stormwater drains not only have to remove water from the streets as quickly as possible, but they also have to deal with all of the contaminants that get picked up along the way.

 For more information about the Stormwater Utility, call 305-372-6688 from 8 a.m. – 4:30 p.m.
 Monday through Friday.

 How Utility Fees are calculated

 Stormwater Utility Fees are assigned to all developed residential and non-residential properties and are determined as a function of equivalent residential units (ERU) for residential properties and by determining the impervious area for non-residential properties.

 Instead of tacking the fee to everyone’s property tax, the Utility measures the size of a given property that is impervious to rainwater and calculates the fee based on that figure.